-Follow with 1/2 cup (more or less) baking soda and get ready for a show.
+Follow with 1 cup white vinegar and get ready for a show.
 Allow this non-toxic combo to fizz and bubble for at least 15 minutes.
 During this time the acidity of the solution will kill bacteria, even salmonella, and E. coli.

 While you wait, mix a bit of vinegar and baking soda in a small dish to make a thick paste.
 Dip a small stiff brush (love this brush set; I use it every day for one thing or another) into the paste.
 Get busy scrubbing down the top of the disposal, the splash guard (outside and inside, too … ick!).

-If your disposal is manufactured to allow for the splash guard to be removable, your job will be much easier.
+If your disposal is manufactured with a removable splash guard, your job will be much easier.
 While you’re at it, scrub the rubber sink stopper, too.